chapel-lang/chapel/doc/rst/language/spec/statements.rst

 Zipper Iteration
 ~~~~~~~~~~~~~~~~

-When multiple iterand expressions are traversed in a loop using a
+When multiple iterand expressions are traversed in a loop using the
-`zip()` expression, the corresponding values yielded by each iterand
+``zip`` keyword, the corresponding expressions yielded by each iterand
-are combined into a tuple, as represented by the loop's index
+are combined into a tuple, represented by the loop's index
 variable(s).
+This is known as `zippered` iteration.
+The first
-The first iterand in the `zip()` expression is said to
+iterand in the ``zip()`` expression is said to `lead` the loop's
-`lead` the loop's iterations, determining the size and shape of the
+iterations, determining the size and shape of the iteration space.
-iteration space.
 Subsequent expressions `follow` the lead iterand.
+These follower
-In most cases, these follower iterands are expected to conform to the
+iterands are expected to conform to the number and shape of values
-number, and shape, of values yielded by the leader.
-For example, if
+yielded by the leader.
+For example, if the first iterand is a 2D
-the first iterand is a 2D array with `m` rows and `n` columns,
+array with `m` rows and `n` columns, subsequent iterands will need to
-subsequent iterands will need to support iteration over a 2D `m` x `n`
-space as well.
+support iteration over a 2D `m` x `n` space as well.

    *Example (zipper.chpl)*.